fluxninja/aperture/docs/content/reference/blueprints/policies/service-protection/postgresql.md

 <a id="postgresql-tls-ca-file"></a>

+<ParameterDescription
+    name='ca_file'
-<ParameterDescription name='ca_file' description='A set of certificate
-authorities used to validate the database server's SSL certificate.' type='string' reference='' value='null' />
+    description='A set of certificate authorities used to validate the database server SSL certificate.' type='string'
+    reference=''
+    value='null'
+/>

 <!-- vale on -->